 - Astaxanthin comes from Haematococcus pluvialis, which is a type of dark red microalgae.

 - Due to the fact that crustacean sea animals eat the Haematococcus algae, astaxanthin is also found naturally in crustacean seafood, and it is the phytochemical that is responsible for the pink-red pigmentation of salmon and shrimp.

 Astaxanthin is sometimes referred to as “nature’s sunscreen” because the carotenoids in it help protect against UVA damage caused by the sun.
 Similar to lutein, astaxanthin is purported to help prevent and treat atherosclerosis, cancer, cataracts and eye damage.
-Additional purported uses for astaxanthin supplements include increased strength and endurance, lower high blood pressure, reduced the risk for stroke, protection against damage to the brain and nervous system, slowed progression of diabetes, and reduced stress.
-It also helps gastric ulcers and carpal tunnel syndrome, according to website Vitamins & Health Supplements Guide.
+It also helps gastric ulcers and carpal tunnel syndrome, according to website Vitamins & Health Supplements Guide 3.
 These uses are based primarily on anecdotal and not scientific evidence, however, and more research is needed to confirm these claims.

 Lutein, Astaxanthin and Skin Health

 Due to the antioxidant properties of lutein and astaxanthin, both carotenoids are purported to promote skin health.
 NaturalNews.com states that astaxanthin helps keep people looking young from the inside out by enhancing skin elasticity and decreasing fine lines and wrinkles.
 Lutein also helps reduce inflammation and promote skin health, and it may be particularly beneficial for the treatment of inflammatory skin disorders such as acne.

 What Is Hesperidin (Vitamin P)?

 What Are the Benefits of Kojic Acid?